bonitasoft/bonita-doc/md/performance-troubleshooting.md

 ## Connectors

-Use the [connector time tracker](performance-tuning.md) to check connector performance.
+Any connectors longer than 10 seconds will produce a warning log.
+See [connector servive](performance-tuning.md#connector_service) for more information.

+In addition, performance of connectors can be measured using the [connector time tracker](performance-tuning.md#time_tracker).

 ## Cron jobs